sekamug/data-engineering-zoomcamp-homework/README.md

 # data-engineering-zoomcamp-homework
-Repo for homework1
+# epo for homework1
-##code in the Dockerfile
+# code in the Dockerfile
 FROM python:3.12.8
 ##specify the entrypoint
 ENTRYPOINT ["bash"]